ritish-behera/ritish-behera.github.io/_pages/about.md

   - /about.html
 ---
 <img src="/images/layout_lab_github.jpg" alt="xyz" align="right" width="250">
   Hi there!
-Thanks for hopping in, I am Ritish, a final year Master's in Sceince & Technology student in Engineering Physics with __electronics__ specialization at NIT Warangal.
+Thanks for hopping in, I am Ritish, a final year Master's in Sceince & Technology student in Engineering Physics with __Electronics__ specialization at National Institute of Technology Warangal, India.

-  My current work focuses on designing of faster and area efficient __Hybrid SRAM__ cells with heterogeneous integration of Si and MoS2 based FETs, under the supervision of Prof. V. Narender sir.
+  My current work focuses on design and characterization of faster and area efficient __3D Hybrid SRAM__ cells with heterogeneous integration of Si and MoS2 based FETs, under the supervision of Prof. V. Narendar sir.

-  I am a __VLSI Technology__ enthusiast emphasizing on memory devices,layout designs, interconnect and parasitic modelling.
+  I am a __VLSI Technology__ enthusiast bearing research interests on advance CMOS technology, state-of-the-art memory devices, interconnect & parasitic modelling .

-  Further, My interest lies in __physical designing__ of chips considering from floorplan-placement-Routing to physical synthesis and verification.
+  I am actively engaged in __backend design flow__ of VLSI design through __open-source__ tools considering physical design and optimizations of the processors.

 Prior Experience
 ======
-  I have worked as a research intern at IIT Gandhinagar during summer 2023, exploring a novel 3D SRAM cell architecture and its behaviour to noise.
+  I have worked as a research intern in a team at IIT Gandhinagar, exploring feasibility of a novel 3D SRAM cell architecture involving BEOL integration and its impact on performance metrics of the cell.
-  Moreover, i explored different interconnect modelling techniques for memory subsytems.
+  Moreover, i explored different interconnect modelling techniques for memory subsystems.

-My Skills
+My Expertise
 ======
-I am skilled with different programming language ranging from C++, MATLAB, Perl as well as experienced with using different leading EDA tools in the semiconducter industry like Cadence(virtuoso), Sentaurus TCAD, Xilinx Vivado.
+I am skilled with different programming language ranging from C++, MATLAB, TCL as well as experienced with using different leading EDA tools in the semiconducter industry such as Cadence(virtuoso), Sentaurus TCAD, Xilinx Vivado.

 I am well used to Windows OS as well as love to explore Linux OS for the practical application purposes.

-Apart from this, I am recently being involved in some machine learning and reinforcement learning algorithms and models to help grow my curiosity as well as my skill set.
+Apart from this, I am recently being involved in some machine learning and reinforcement learning algorithms for VLSI to help grow my curiosity as well as my skill set in the domain.

-Activities
+Hobbies
 ======
-  I have worked as a __Joint Secretary__ in the Physics Association at NIT Warangal, where we were involved in organizing events and co-curricular activities such as tech-fests(Technozian 2022), exhibitions and talk-shows.

-  As I do like serving and being with people, I always headed to joining such group of individuals around myself.
-I was a part of __NSS, NIT Warangal__ as well as served as a social work __intern at SAMBHAJ NGO__ during my leisure time.
+  As I do like being with people and serving community, I always headed to joining such group of individuals around myself leading to being a part of __NSS, NIT Warangal__ as well as interned at __SAMBHAJ NGO__ during my leisure time.

-Summary
+  I love to spend my time exploring things related to cosmic physics as well as reading books for the same.
+(You can check one of my recent favorites "Brief Answers to the Big Questions" :D )

+  Beyond my professional and academic pursuits, I am an avid Formula 1 enthusiast.
+The precision, strategy, and innovation in F1 racing inspire my approach to engineering challenges.
+(We can always have a talk on this, ynk!
+XD Forza Ferrari! )

+Thank You!
 ======
-Indeed, I am an analytic and solution-oriented individual with a large chunk of curiosity in technology field.
-Apart from professional life, I love to spend my time exploring new things and new people as a hobby.
+I am an independent, analytical, and solution-oriented individual driven by a profound curiosity for emerging technologies.
+My solid foundation in VLSI technology and advanced CMOS systems, combined with my collaborative spirit, fuels my commitment to continuous learning and innovation.

-Thank you for the patience till the end.
+I deeply value cultural diversity, which has broadened my personal and professional perspectives and fostered a generous and inclusive approach to all my endeavors.

+Thank you for taking the time to learn about me.
+I look forward to connecting with like-minded professionals and contributing to advancements in electronics and VLSI technology.

 Gallery
 ======